apjanke/octave-chrono/doc-project/Developer-Notes.md

   * Reproduce crash - double setter/getters cause it?
 (Had duplicates for datetime.Month.)
 * Documentation
   * Fix Travis CI doco build
+  * Figure out how to get `doc/chrono.texi.in` to draw its version number from `DESCRIPTION`
   * Correct asciibetical ordering in Functions Alphabetically
   * Fix this:
 ```